zoicware/ZOICWARE/features.md

   - **Remove Rounded Edges** - remove rounded edges using [toggle-rounded-corners](https://github.com/oberrich/win11-toggle-rounded-corners) and run at startup
   - **Enable Windows 10 Taskbar and Startmenu** - run ExplorerPatcher and automatically apply settings for windows 10 taskbar and startmenu
   - **Enable Windows 10 File Explorer** - create windows 10 file explorer config on desktop and open explorer patcher menu to import config
+  - **Remove Recommended Section** - this tweak applies a small script on startup to remove the recommended section on the windows 11 startmenu

   ### Misc Tweaks
   - **Set all Services to Manual** - this tweak works well on windows 11 to clean up some unnecessary services